ERNI-Academy/starterkit-embedded-erni-yocto/README.md

 kas checkout conf/ideafix.yml
 ```

+This will download all the necessary yocto stuff.

 The checkout command does not need to be executed on different sessions, it has
 persistency on the same repo clone folder.
+It is only required to be re-executed when
+you know an update of the yocto is needed.

 ### image build